 Their eyes met.

 The boy and charmander were weak now.
-It could finish them with a Sky Attack.
+It could finish them with a strong attack.
 That would leave it drained and caught out in the rain.
-Its wings still held a fair amount of mud, which would take a few hours to fully preen out.
+Its wings still held a fair amount of mud, hours to fully preening.
 Its flock had scattered.
 They were probably scared without it to guide them.

-"I told Professor Oak about the murkrow attack and everything that happened."
+"I told Professor Oak about the murkrow attack."

 Molly chuckled and shook her head.
-"I started by telling him that you were both okay.
+"I started by telling him that you and Firebrand were okay.
 First he asked me a bunch of unanswerable questions about Honchkrow."
-As planned this made Vander crack a smile.
-"Then he told me that he thinks you are ready."

 There was a moment of silence.

-"The professor is not just letting you leave.
+"The professor isn't just letting you leave.
 Firebrand is technically still his pokémon.
 There will be rules."

 Vander gulped down the last of his tea.
 "What are they?"

 Molly nodded.
-"He wants you to take notes on what you see."
+"Take notes on what you see."
 She finished her tea.
-"He is working on creating a portable encyclopedia for young trainers.
-Since this is the first time he has let someone leave with a rare pokémon he thought it would be a good opportunity to document how well it grows."
+"The professor working on a portable encyclopedia for young trainers.
+This is also the first time he's let someone leave with a rare pokémon.
+Naturally he wants updates on how Firebrand grows."